mathesar-foundation/mathesar-wiki/product/specs/publicly-shareable-links.md

 ### Endpoints & DB schema:

-> The names and terminologies used here are for the purposes of the spec only.
-It will differ during implementation.
 > Refer [Appendix #1](#h-1-approaches-discussions-on-django-model-and-db-schema) for approaches & discussions on selection of Django model structure.
 > Refer [Appendix #2](#h-2-approaches-on-api-endpoints) for approaches & discussions on selection of API endpoint structure.
 {.is-default}